 Switch is in a weird place

-Buyer's Guide: Finding Your Next Floor Lamp
+Buyer's Guide: Finding Floor Lamps

 What Is a Floor Lamp?

 Floor lamps work the same as table lamps, but they are excellent space savers.
 You can set them up in any corner without a table, and they are usually longer for better lighting coverage.
 They come in various designs, making them excellent for their functions and their aesthetics.
-Adding floor lamps to your home can change your house's entire look and aesthetic—whether you are going for an industrial or rustic look.
+Adding floor lamps to your home can change your house’s entire look and aesthetic—whether you are going for a more industrial or rustic look.

 Where Can I Use a Floor Lamp?

 You can use a floor lamp for a variety of various purposes.
-You can use it as a primary source of light for rooms, or you can use it as an accent light that goes with the overall design of your living room or room.
+You can use it as a primary source of light for rooms, or you can use it as an accent light that goes with the overall design of your living room or bedroom.
 If you place a floor lamp in a corner, it can reflect light off the wall and give an ambient lighting effect.
 Plus, you can change the bulbs to a different color to make them appear different, depending on your mood.